 Virtual Events:

 - For most virtual classes, casual attire is appropriate.
-Please be advised that your camera should be turned on during class, and dress accordingly. - If a patient will be present (patient presentations, patient panels, etc.), business casual is appropriate.
+We ask that your camera stays on during the event, and dress accordingly. - If a patient will be present (patient presentations, patient panels, etc.), business casual is appropriate.

 In-person GLEs: